matthewhembree/crossplane-docs/content/v1.16/getting-started/provider-azure-part-2.md

 ## Create a deployment template

-When users access the custom API Crossplane takes their inputs and combines them with a template describing what infrastructure to deploy.
+When users access the custom API, Crossplane takes their inputs and combines them with a template describing what infrastructure to deploy.
 Crossplane calls this template a _Composition_.